Meyrueis: Tourism revival after 1880

-However, after 1880, geographic isolation compounded by the lack of modern means of transportation (roads and railways) and the beginning of the exodus to big cities endangered this dynamism.
-Even hatters are defeated by various problems: the scarcity of wool (dairy sheep, due to the growth of the industry Roquefort supersede the wool sheep), the fashion of the cap instead of the hat.
-The milliner activity died in 1921.
-In 1932, with the closure of the spinning mill of Ayres, it's the end of the textile industry in the valley of Meyrueis.
-But at the same time (1880) was born a new activity: tourism.
-Under the leadership of Edward Alfred Martel, explorer of the region and the father of modern speleology and Club Cevenol, is created in 1893 the "Syndicat d'Initiatives", forerunner of today's tourist office.
-Hotels and ways of communication develop.
+However, after 1880, geographic isolation, compounded by the lack of modern means of transportation (roads and railways) and the beginning of the exodus to big cities, endangers this dynamism.
+Even hatters are defeated by various problems: the scarcity of wool (dairy sheep, due to the growth of the Roquefort cheese industry supersede the wool sheep), and the fashion for the cap instead of the hat.
+Milliner activity died in 1921.
+The closure of the Ayres spinning mill in 1932 spells the end of the textile industry in the valley of Meyrueis.
+But at the same time (1880) is born a new activity: tourism.
+Under the leadership of Edward Alfred Martel, explorer of the region and the father of modern speleology and Club Cévenol, is created in 1893 the Syndicat d'Initiatives, forerunner of today's tourist office.
+Hotels and means of communication develop.
 The construction of a road to Millau along the Gorges de la Jonte, started in 1840, is finally completed in 1875.
 The Pont Vieux becomes the main entrance to the city.
-The automobile workshop “Grand Garage Malafosse” houses during two winters the preparations for the Yellow Cruise Citroën (1927).
-The tests are conducted on the Causses presenting many similarities with the countries of Central Asia, traversed by the expedition.
+The automobile workshop, Grand Garage Malafosse, houses during two winters the preparations for the Yellow Cruise expedition (1927).
+The tests are conducted on the Causses, which present many similarities with the countries of Central Asia that will be traversed by the expedition.